D’Amore-McKim School of Business – Northeastern University

 Located just outside Boston, Northeastern’s Warren Conference Center is a 200-acre wooded lakefront facility designed for executive education and management programs.

-The D’Amore-McKim School of Business employs 175 faculty members in addition to a number of academic specialists and lecturers.
-These faculty members teach across seven principal academic areas: Accounting; Entrepreneurship and Innovation; Finance and Insurance; Supply Chain and Information Management; International Business and Strategy; Management and Organizational Development; and Marketing.
+The D’Amore-McKim School of Business employs approximately 170 faculty members in addition to a number of academic specialists and lecturers.
+These faculty members teach across seven principal academic areas: Accounting; Entrepreneurship and Innovation; Finance; Supply Chain and Information Management; International Business and Strategy; Management and Organizational Development and Marketing.

 MBA Degree Offerings